The Ministry of Foreign Affairs (UD) advises against all international travel that is not strictly necessary.

 If you have lingering symptoms after completing your quarantine period you must stay at home until you have recovered (meaning you feel well and do not have a fever), even if some symptoms of a respiratory tract infection lingers.

-As a rule of thumb, you will need to go into quarantine upon your arrival to Norway but with some exceptions.
+As a rule of thumb, you will need to enter quarantine upon your arrival to Norway but with some exceptions.
 Some exceptions apply both during work and leisure time, while other exceptions apply only during work.

-During work refers to the time a person spends at work or while travelling between the place of work or assignment and the home or other place of residence.
+During work refers to the time a person spends at work / school or while travelling between the place of work / school and the home or other place of residence.
 Leisure time refers to the time not spent at work or while travelling for work as defined above.